1940 Alberta general election: Co-operative Commonwealth

 The social democratic Cooperative Commonwealth Federation nominated candidates for the first time, but failed to win any seats in the legislature, despite winning over 10% of the popular vote under the leadership of former United Farmers of Alberta MLA Chester Ronning.
 Like Ronning, most of the CCF's candidates had run in the 1935 election for the UFA.

+Reduction of electoral districts

+An Act was passed in 1939 that provided for the reduction of the number of MLAs from 63 to 57, upon the next election.
+Calgary and Edmonton now returned five MLAs each instead of six, and the following other changes were made: